 Flight time from UK: 6 hours

-Tourist Information: Further Cape Verde tourist information can be found here.
+Tourist Information: Further tourist information can be found below.

-Visa & Health: Before you travel, click here for recommendations and advice on visas and health for your holiday to Cape Verde.
+Visa & Health: Before you travel, click here for recommendations and advice on health.

-Live music: If the idea of lying on the beach while listening to live music is your idea of heaven, then you won’t want to miss the Festival de Musica da Baia das Gatas in August.
-Jazz, Latin, reggae and traditional Cape Verdean bands take to the stage, with festival-goers dancing on the beach until the small hours.
+Live music: Every September, the Festival de Musica da Baia das Gatas de Santa Maria entertains beach goers.
+A vibrant mix of Jazz, Latin, reggae and traditional local musicians hit the stage, with dancing on the beach continuing into the small hours.